 - The organization does not sell the asset within three years, or the donor may be subject to deduction recapture.

-When used strategically, gifts of tangible property can help investors remove complex or illiquid assets from their estates while receiving a deduction based on fair market value.
+When used strategically, gifts of tangible property help you remove complex or illiquid assets from your estate while capturing a deduction at fair market value.
+If you hold fine art as part of a broader alternative investment strategy, this approach is worth a serious conversation with your advisor.

 5. Donor-Advised Fund (DAF) Contributions

-Donating to a donor-advised fund allows individuals to take an immediate tax deduction while maintaining flexibility over the timing and direction of the charitable grants.
+Donating to a donor-advised fund lets you take an immediate tax deduction while keeping flexibility over the timing and direction of your actual charitable grants.

-Contributions of cash or securities to DAFs are deductible under the same rules—60% of AGI for cash, 30% for securities—but can be distributed to end charities over time.
+Contributions of cash or securities to DAFs follow the same AGI rules, 60% for cash and 30% for securities, but the funds can be distributed to end charities over time, on your schedule.

-DAFs have grown significantly in popularity, particularly among HNWIs seeking to structure multi-year giving strategies or consolidate philanthropic activity in a single vehicle.
+DAFs have grown sharply in popularity, especially among HNWIs looking to structure multi-year giving strategies or consolidate their philanthropic activity into one clean vehicle.

 6. Charitable Trusts and Planned Giving Vehicles

-Gifts to charitable remainder trusts (CRTs), charitable lead trusts (CLTs), or pooled income funds provide partial deductions based on actuarial valuations and the future value of the charitable remainder interest.
+Gifts to charitable remainder trusts, charitable lead trusts, or pooled income funds provide partial deductions based on actuarial valuations and the projected future value of the charitable remainder interest.

-These structures also allow for income retention by the donor or their beneficiaries and are often integrated into broader estate and tax planning efforts.
+These structures also allow you or your beneficiaries to retain an income stream, and they’re often woven into broader estate and tax planning strategies for exactly that reason.

 How Tax-Deductible Donations Work

-Understanding the mechanics behind tax-deductible donations is critical for high-net-worth individuals aiming to integrate charitable giving into a broader tax and estate planning strategy.
-While the concept appears straightforward—make a gift, claim a deduction—the actual process involves several important conditions, thresholds, and strategic decisions that affect the deduction’s value and timing.
+Understanding the mechanics behind tax-deductible donations is essential if you want charitable giving to do real work inside your broader tax and estate strategy.
+The concept sounds simple, make a gift and claim a deduction, but the actual process involves conditions, thresholds, and strategic decisions that shape both the value and timing of your benefit.

-1. Itemizing Deductions vs. Standard Deduction: To claim any tax benefits of charitable donations, a taxpayer must itemize deductions using IRS Schedule A (Form 1040).
+The first thing to know is that to claim any tax benefit from charitable donations, you must itemize your deductions using IRS Schedule A (Form 1040).

-For 2025, the standard deduction remains relatively high—projected at $14,600 for single filers and $29,200 for joint filers—which means charitable deductions only reduce taxable income if the total of all itemized deductions exceeds these thresholds.
+For 2026, the standard deduction sits at $14,600 for single filers and $29,200 for joint filers.
+Your charitable deductions only reduce taxable income if the total of all your itemized deductions clears those thresholds.

 - Cash donations to public charities: deductible up to 60% of AGI